 Is prior experience required?

-We look for people who have demonstrated a passion for working in the arts and who are at a point in their careers/education to strongly benefit from the experience we offer.
+Prior experience in and knowledge about the theater is encouraged, but more than that we seek fellows who have demonstrated a passion for working in the arts and are at a point in their educations or careers to strongly benefit from this kind of immersive training experience.

 Playwrights Horizons, its staff, and the artists who grace its stages together form a perfect environment for anyone interested in how great theater gets made.
 During my year as Musical Theater/Artistic Resident, I made impressive connections, got valuable career advice, and witnessed breathtaking art take shape in the rehearsal room.—Robert Lopez, 1997-98 Artistic and Musical Theater Resident, Composer & Lyricist - Broadway: The Book of Mormon and Avenue Q (Tony Awards); Film: Frozen (Academy Award)